 Why supplements?
 If your dog is a picky eater, has a sensitive stomach or needs help with weight management, frozen beef tripe supplements may be for him or her.
 Beef tripe contains several enzymes and nutrients for promoting digestive health.

 FUSION Dinner Patties are a unique product from Vital Essentials featuring 90% meat and 10% organic fruits and vegetables, providing a more affordable price and additional nutrients for your dog while adhering to our base Alpha-Prey Model Diet.
 FUSION Dinner Patties are available in beef or chicken with super foods like apple, squash, carrot, blueberry and broccoli.

 Answers to Your Frozen Dog Food Questions

 Q: Does it matter which kind of frozen dog food I choose?

 A: If you’re feeding your dog Vital Essentials products, the protein you choose is mostly a matter of preference for you and your pet.
-There are no differences in health benefits between the chicken, beef, rabbit or turkey patties all provide incredible health benefits, and all represent a complete and balanced diet for your dog.
+Our chicken, beef, rabbit, duck or turkey patties all provide incredible health benefits, and all represent a complete and balanced diet for your dog.

 Q: Can you add frozen raw dog food to kibble?

 A: Of course!
-It’s a great way to add some of the benefits of raw food without fully committing to the price.
-Read this blog post about how to incorporate raw food into your pet’s diet, check out our freeze-dried dog treats to feed as an easy supplement, or view our new line of FUSION products, which include organic fruits and vegetables in addition to the raw meats found in our other products.
+It’s a great way to incorporate some of the benefits of raw food without fully committing to the price.
+Or, for a freeze-dried way to boost your dog’s bowl, check out our Freeze-Dried Toppers to feed as an easy supplement.

 Q: What’s the difference between frozen and freeze-dried dog food?